MASTER OF ARTS (MA) IN

 - Online interview with faculty

-*Test scores are waived for Summer 2021 and Fall 2021 semester applications.
+*Test scores are waived through Fall 2022 semester applications.

 **Applicants may be considered for conditional admission if their GPA is lower than 3.0 or their GRE score is lower than 300; however, each applicant must submit a GRE score with the application.
 If admitted, permission to continue is granted at the end of the first 12 hours of graduate credit by earning a minimum GPA of 3.0.